zkat/srisum/README.md

 ## LICENSE

-This work is released by its authors into the public domain under CC0-1.0.
-See `LICENSE.md` for details.
+This work is released under the terms of the MIT license.
+For more details, see the LICENSE file included with this distribution.

 ## SEE ALSO